BioPhoton/ngRe/README.md

 ### Sharing References over Observables

-There are sitiations where we have to compose multiple streams, compute new state and create a reference to some object, i.e. a `FromGroup`.
-This reference is than lateron shared with multiple subscribers.
+There are situations where we have to compose multiple streams, compute new state and create a reference to some object, i.e. a `FromGroup`.
+This reference is then later on shared with multiple subscribers.

-Such situations are handled by mutation a compoennt property in imperative programming.
+Such situations are handled by mutation a component property in imperative programming.
 In reactive programming, we solve this multicasting.

 **Problem of beeing shared references**